 - We are always seeking ways to get better and improve at the work we do.

 Notice that the first three items in our list are all about how we will interact and treat the people we provide service to.

 So now we had created a strong sense of urgency and we have a plan for how we are going to change but we also needed to maintain momentum.
-We did this by creating an environment where each of us held ourself and other members of the team accountable for exhibiting these desired customer caring behaviors.
-Through exhaustive dialogue we made it unacceptable to not behave in the expected way.
-Every one of us felt empowered to hold individuals on the team accountable if they did not exhibit the positive behaviors when working with clients.
+We did this by creating an environment where each of us held ourselves and other members of the team accountable for exhibiting these desired customer caring behaviors.
+Through exhaustive dialogue, we made it unacceptable to not behave in an expected way.
+Every one of us felt empowered to hold individuals on the team accountable if they did not exhibit positive behaviors when collaborating with clients.
 We created an agreement that we all signed that stated how we conduct ourselves as team members and all of us signed it.
 It was taken very seriously as a contract between all of us.